$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Package : Algorithm and Usage

 \{x[1]->\mmaFrac{\mmaSup{p}{2}+\mmaSup{m[1]}{2}-\mmaSup{m[2]}{2}+\mmaSqrt{\mmaSup{(\mmaSup{p}{2}+\mmaSup{m[1]}{2}- \mmaSup{m[2]}{2})}{2}-4\mmaSup{p}{2}(\mmaSup{m[1]}{2})}}{\mmaSup{p}{2}},...\}\}

 \end{mmaCell}

 Due to its length, the second element of the output (i.e., the substitution list) is not shown fully.
+It contain the values of the \texttt{x[1],x[2]} and \texttt{P[1]} as given in Eq.\eqref{bubxxp}.
+We remark that in the output all the vectors such as \texttt{P[1], q[1]} and \texttt{q[2]} will appear in bold.
+The scalar product \texttt{q[1].q[2]} appears \texttt{q[1]q[2]}.
+So care must be taken while doing the numerical checks for the same.

-It contain the values of the \texttt{x[1],x[2]} and \texttt{P[1]} as given in Eq.\eqref{bubxxp}. \\ In the next section, we look at a few one-loop and two-loop examples where such a procedure is helpful.
-Numerical checks at the integrand level for all the algebraic relations have been done as a check for correctness of the relations.
-For the cases wherever it was possible to achieve numerical stability we have also checked these relation by carrying out explicit numerical integration using \texttt{FIESTA5}\cite{Smirnov:2021rhf}.
+In the next section, we look at a few one-loop and two-loop examples where such a procedure is helpful.
+For cases where it was feasible to perform numerical checks using the integration, we perform them using \texttt{FIESTA5}\cite{Smirnov:2021rhf} and the corresponding results are given in appendix \ref{appendix:numerical}.